christiangoran/dome-restaurant-repo/README.md

 ### Structure<hr>
 The website is designed with a focus on user experience and is divided into 6 distinct pages, each serving a specific purpose.
 The content displayed on these pages varies based on whether the user is authenticated and whether they are a client or staff member.
 Here are the details:

-* Register/Login: These pages allow users to create an account or authenticate into an existing one, providing access to various exclusive features.
+* **Register/Login:** These pages allow users to create an account or authenticate into an existing one, providing access to various exclusive features.
-* Logout: This is implemented as a modal dialog that allows users to securely log out of their accounts.
+* **Logout:** This is implemented as a modal dialog that allows users to securely log out of their accounts.
-* Home: Accessible to all users, this page showcases the restaurant's ambiance, popular dishes, opening & closing times and contact info.
+* **Home:** Accessible to all users, this page showcases the restaurant's ambiance, popular dishes, opening & closing times and contact info.
-* Menu: This page displays the restaurant's menu items.
+* **Menu:** This page displays the restaurant's menu items.
 An "Add to Favourite" feature is available only to logged-in clients.
-* Reservations/profile: Exclusive to authenticated users, this page enables both clients and staff members to make or manage bookings.
+* **Reservations/profile:** Exclusive to authenticated users, this page enables both clients and staff members to make or manage bookings.
-* Staff Manage Bookings: Accessible only to staff members, this page displays all registered bookings, which can be grouped and filtered by date.
+* **Staff Manage Bookings:** Accessible only to staff members, this page displays all registered bookings, which can be grouped and filtered by date.

-* FLOWCHARTS
+#### Flowchart
-The project flow chart was created using <b>LucidChart</b>.<br><br>
+The project flowchart was created using <b>LucidChart</b>.<br><br>
 [![N|Solid](static/images/flow_chart.png)](static/images/flow_chart.png)<br><br>

 ### Skeleton<hr>